If you find vskill useful, give it a star on GitHub→

 bash

-npx vskill list
+npx vskill@latest list

 vskill remove <skill>